 Memory mirrored channel does not account for the discrepancy.

 You have installed the correct type of memory module (see Specifications for requirements).

 All banks of memory are enabled.
-The server might have automatically disabled a memory bank when it detected a problem, or a memory bank might have been manually disabled.
+The solution might have automatically disabled a memory bank when it detected a problem, or a memory bank might have been manually disabled.

-There is no memory mismatch when the server is at the minimum memory configuration.
+There is no memory mismatch when the solution is at the minimum memory configuration.

-Reseat the DIMMs, and then restart the server.
+Reseat the memory modules, and then restart the solution.

 Check the POST error log:

 If a memory module was disabled by a systems-management interrupt (SMI), replace the memory module.